decentralized-identity/presentation-exchange/spec/spec.md

 use to submit proofs in accordance with them.
-The specification is designed to be both credential format and transport envelope agnostic, meaning an implementer can use JWTs, VCs, JWT-VCs, or any other credential format, and convey them via OIDC, DID Comms, CHAPI, or any other transport envelope.
+The specification is designed to be both credential format and transport envelope agnostic, meaning an implementer can use JWTs, VCs, JWT-VCs, or any other credential format, and convey them via OIDC, DIDComm, CHAPI, or any other transport envelope.
 The goal of this flexible format and transport agnostic mechanism is to nullify the redundant handling, code, and hassle involved in presenting and satisfying logical requirements across formats and transport envelopes.